 Revocation of access

 Digify offers the ability to revoke files entirely, or revoke just a particular user’s access to the file.
-You can revoke access at any time, and this gives you the power to take back files that have errors, that have been sent to the wrong person or that you no longer want a particular person to have access to.
+You can revoke access at any time, and this gives you the power to take back files that have errors, that have been sent to the wrong person or that you no longer want share.

-The image below shows how you can revoke access to all recipients of a file, simply by toggling off the “access” control in your Digify Outbox.
+The image below shows how you can revoke access to all recipients of a file, simply by toggling off the “access” control for “sent” documents.
 If you were to restrict individuals, you’d simply click on “Recipients” and toggle off the “access” control next to the individual name.

-Digify is probably the most affordable solution in the market today for Digital Rights Management, and a reliable, secure option.
+Digify is one of the most affordable solutions for Digital Rights Management, and a reliable, secure option.
 Try it for yourself with a seven day free trial, available here.